-Our Mission and Philosophy
+Our Mission & Philosophy

-Is your life fast-paced, short on time, or challenged by ever-growing and changing technology?
+Is your life fast-paced, short on time, or challenged by ever-growing & changing technology?
 Americans today work more hours than ever, family schedules are busier than ever, and social media and the internet can pull individuals into a black hole of space and time!
 Contrast this with the growing trend that more and more people are craving simplicity – in the form if downsizing and streamline their daily lives, businesses and homes.
 But going from chaos to simplified organizational bliss is the result of a change of lifestyle, it is not a destination.
-There will always be more mail, laundry, gifts and so forth.
+There will always be more mail, laundry, gifts, and so forth.

 Our Motto: “Organizing What Matters Most”

 I love the phrase “If everything is important, then nothing is important”.
 I don’t know the origin of this phrase, but I love it and find it helpful to apply to my life frequently, and we in turn share this concept with our clients.
 There is something about this phrase that is so concise and to-the-point – yet simple.
 Parting with possessions or prioritizing goals can be challenging if not impossible- if we put equal value on everything; based on sentimentality, history, value, possibilities, good intentions, or dreams regardless of our need, the condition, or the space.
-We believe that some “things” truly matter more than others – especially as the years go on.
+We believe that some “things” truly matter more than others – especially as the year’s go on.

-We’ve assisted countless adult children – who in the midst of grief due to the loss of a parent are further burdened with having to sort through endless boxes of things no one really wants, that opt to discard photographs since they have no names or dates, or are having to search tirelessly for important legal, financial or other personal documents and so on.
+We’ve assisted countless adult children – who in the midst of grief due to the loss of a parent are further burdened with having to sort through endless boxes of things that no one really wants, that opt to discard photographs since they have no names or dates, or are having to search tirelessly for important legal, financial or other personal documents and so on.

 We have also assisted many individuals who wished they had been more prepared for a disaster, life changes, or illness.
-In moments like these, not one individual have ever expressed relief that the clothes in the closet were color-coordinated.
-Now we at Someday Organizing LOVE a good color-coordinated closet and think that it is a true time-saver, and makes some people do a happy-dance, but our true passion is “Organizing the things that matter most!”.
-It is a tremendous responsibility and honor to assist people in organizing their life, memories and assets!
+In moments like these, not one individual had ever expressed relief that the clothes in the closet were color-coordinated.
+Now we at Someday Organizing LOVE a good color-coordinated closet and think it is a true time-saver, and makes some people do a happy-dance, but our true passion is ‘organizing the things that matter most!”.
+It is a tremendous responsibility and honor to assist people in organizing their life, memories and assets!.
 We do not take that fact lightly and appreciate that our clients entrust us with the very intimate details of their lives by opening up their spaces and information to us, and we in turn assure them of our complete discretion.